Drug Repurposing through Graph Analytics¶

 To leverage this solution, you must meet the following requirements:

 Access to an external Neo4j database (w/ url and credentials)

 The Neo4j plugin for Dataiku installed on your instance

 A PostgreSQL connection will need to be created with the name drugcental to access the Drug Central database.
 The connection details, including login and password can be found on their website

 Full leverage of the provided graph can be achieved through ingestion into Linkurious Enterprise to easily navigate graphs and create custom queries.
 Going beyond the provided open-source only graph can be supported by Capgemini - please reach out to firstname.lastname@example.org for more information.

 If the technical requirements are met, this solution can be installed in one of two ways:

-On your Dataiku instance click + New Project > Sample Projects > Solutions > Drug Repurposing.
+On your Dataiku instance click + New Project > Business solutions > Search for Drug Repurposing.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.